Edmonton LRT

 Edmonton Light Rail Transit, commonly referred to as the LRT, is a light rail system in Edmonton, Alberta.
-Part of the Edmonton Transit Service (ETS), the system has 18 stations on two lines and 37.4 km of track.
-As of 2018, it is number seven on the busiest light rail transit systems in North America, with over 113,000 daily weekday riders.
+Part of the Edmonton Transit Service (ETS), the system has 29 stations on three lines and 37.4 km of track.
+Much of the system has a dedicated right-of-way, while in the downtown area, vehicles run underground.
+As of 2018, it was the seventh busiest light rail transit system in North America, with over 113,000 daily weekday riders.

 The ETS started operation of the original LRT line in 1978, expanded by 2010 into the Capital Line, running between Clareview in Edmonton's northeast and Century Park in Edmonton's south end.
-The first phase of the newer Metro Line started service between the University of Alberta campus and hospital in Edmonton's southcentral and the Northern Alberta Institute of Technology northwest of downtown Edmonton in 2015, with further expansion to north Edmonton and neighbouring city of St. Albert planned into the future.
-Construction of the first phase of the 27 km Valley Line, from downtown Edmonton to Mill Woods in southeast Edmonton, began in spring 2016, and no date has been announced for opening the line.
-Construction on the second phase of the Valley Line, connecting downtown to west Edmonton, began in fall 2021 and is scheduled for completion by 2027.
+The first phase of the newer Metro Line started service between the University of Alberta campus and hospital in Edmonton's south-central and the Northern Alberta Institute of Technology northwest of downtown Edmonton in 2015, with further expansion to north Edmonton and neighbouring city of St. Albert planned into the future.
+Construction of the first phase of the 27 km Valley Line, from downtown Edmonton to Mill Woods in southeast Edmonton, began in spring 2016, and opened November 4, 2023.
+Construction on the second phase of the Valley Line, connecting downtown to west Edmonton, began in fall 2021 and is scheduled for completion by 2028.